Ultrasonic Laboratory Devices

 For the preparation of samples as well as for the development of new applications, it is important to have a good control over all sonication parameters in order to obtain reproducible results.
 Hielscher ultrasonic devices allow you to control the amplitude of sonication.
 This is the most important sonication parameter.
 The mechanical amplitude is monitored constantly in the device to eliminate any deviation from the adjusted value.
 This makes the amplitude independent of other factors, such as immersion depth, liquid temperature or viscosity.
 Therefore, you can repeat each sonication by selecting the same amplitude again.

-Hielscher ultrasonic laboratory devices can run continuously – 24hrs/7days, if needed.
+Hielscher ultrasonic laboratory devices can run continuously without overheating.
 By using the laboratory devices in combination with flow cell reactors, you can process larger sample volumes.
 In this case, the liquid is pumped into the reactor made of glass or stainless steel.
 For example, a UP400St can process approx. 10 to 50 liters per hour.
 There it is exposed to defined intense sonication before it reaches the exit of the reactor cell.
 In order to cool heat-sensitive material during sonication, the flow cells are jacketed to improve heat dissipation.

 When applied to liquids, ultrasound causes cavitation.
 The cavitational noise is in the human audible range.
 Sound protection boxes are available for the ultrasonic laboratory devices to reduce the noise emission to more convenient levels.
 This is recommended for typical laboratory environments.
 The sound protection boxes include a stand pole and an adjustable table (acrylic glass) to hold the sample.
 Click here to read more about ultrasonic noise emission!